Rosaugo/WBSFaultModelingBIP/README.md

-# ControlSoftwareCaseStudyBIP
+# WBSFaultModelingBIP
-A case study on engine control software of airplane in BIP
+A case study on AIR6110 Wheel Brake System of behavioral fault modelling and analysis with BIP ICA3PP 2020